plotly/dash-labs/docs/11-MultiPageDashApp-LayoutFunctions.md

 Below is the code for the main `app.py`.
 The top `navbar`, which is the same for all pages is defined here.
 We create the nav links by looping through `dash.page_registry` and selecting the apps with the prop `top_nav`.
 See how this prop is added to `dash.page_registry` below.
-Note that `topic_1.py` is both in the top navbar and the sidenav.
-It acts as a landing page for the "topics" section.

 ```python
 import dash